Skip to Content

 Ultimately, the strategies above for a cheap or free room upgrade in Vegas carry some risk and may not work, especially if Vegas is busy and your hotel is running at capacity.

-If you’re aiming to impress, or need a specific room type, I recommend just paying up and booking the room you want directly with the hotel property.
+If you hope to impress your wife, or need a specific room type, just pay up and book the room you want directly with the hotel property.
 You can still shoot for an upgrade to something ritzier, but you’ll be guaranteed an acceptable baseline room.

 See Also: Vegas hotels that offer recently renovated rooms.